 Believe it or not, I didn’t plan on being almost seven years sober by the age of 33.

-The people in AA with me didn’t plan on their lives turning out how they have either but there can be beauty in the shared disruptive experience.
-We all experience some sort of destruction.
-It disrupts our perceived natural order of things.
+The people in AA with me didn’t plan on their lives turning out how they have either, but there can be beauty in the shared disruptive experience.
+We all experience some sort of destruction that disrupts our perceived natural order of things.

 Often times because of drinking, relationships fall apart, money is lost and pain is caused.
 It’s not something dreamt of as a kid, nor is it discussed in our ten year plans.
 The antidote to this way of proceeding is acceptance.

 Often we might have a weak connotation with the word acceptance, but I look at it as full of power.
 I found the strongest people in the world in those meetings.
 Powerless over the control alcohol has?
 Yes.
 Powerful and able to accept that truth and make something out of life rather than dwelling on what could have been?
 Absolutely.

 Often times when things happen to us we think, “Why me?” as if another person is a more deserving instrument.
 This stems from a seed of belief that God built a hierarchy which protects all the “good” people and wreaks havoc on the “bad.”

 The sooner we get over this and get over ourselves, we’ll be able to live the serenity prayer.

 to accept the things I cannot change;